mccurcio/mccurcio.github.io/_posts/python/2018-08-15-python-anagrams.md

 ---
 title: "Python - Anagrams"
-tags: Python Anagrams Collections Counter
+tags: Python Anagrams Collections Counter InProgress
 ---

 Check For Anagrams

-This has to be the easiest way ever to check for anagram.
+- This has to be the easiest way ever to check for anagram.

 This ditti imports the `collections` library and uses sets.